Generic name: cilostazol [ sye-LOE-sta-zol ]

 What should I avoid while taking cilostazol?

-Grapefruit and grapefruit juice may interact with cilostazol and lead to unwanted side effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with cilostazol and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Cilostazol side effects